 To ensure that our Board of Directors, including the Compensation Committee, is apprised of stockholder and proxy advisory firm views, senior management regularly meets with and surveys these constituents regarding our executive compensation program and governance matters.
-As part of this process, we conduct regular outreach initiatives with the corporate governance teams at our largest stockholders, as well as representatives from Institutional Shareholder Services Inc. and Glass, Lewis & Co.
+As part of this process, we conduct regular outreach initiatives with the corporate governance teams at our largest stockholders, as well as representatives from major proxy advisory firms.